worldwidepixel/worldwidepixel.github.io/README.md

 # worldwidepixel.github.io

-This is the beta WorldWidePixel.CA site.
-Enjoy!
+This is my old (but not OLD old) site.